aleksati/hardanger-fiddle-performance-analysis/README.md

 **Some notes:**
-* Velocities are, for the time being, randomly generated and distributed because transcription data with note intensity (velocity) information has not yet been provided.
+* Velocities are, for the time being, randomly generated because transcription data with note intensity (velocity) information has not yet been provided.
+The velocity of a note is indicated by the size of its notehead.
+The bigger the louder.

 <p align="left">
  <img src="figs/3.jpg" width=auto>